intel-mpx/intel-mpx.github.io/pages/performance.md

 Third, AddressSanitizer has a "quarantine" feature that restricts the reuse of freed memory.
 On the contrary, MPX allocates space only for pointer-bounds metadata and has an intermediary Bounds Directory that trades lower memory consumption for longer assess time.

-**Observation 2**: SafeCode benefits from its pool-allocation technique.
+**Observation 2**: SAFECode benefits from its pool-allocation technique.
 It exhibits very low memory overheads.
 Unfortunately, low memory consumption does not imply good performance.